Best Wireless Mice in India (2026)

 Logitech M186 Wireless Mouse

 The Logitech M186 has the longest battery life in this entire roundup — 3 years on a single AA battery.
 That means you'll replace the battery once or twice across the mouse's entire useful life.
-Logitech upgraded this from 1-year to 3-year battery in the latest revision.
 1000 DPI optical tracking handles all office tasks.
 Ambidextrous design works for left and right-handed users.
-At ₹635, it's the most reliable basic wireless mouse — Logitech quality at a budget price with battery life that eliminates charging anxiety.
+At ₹599 (down from ₹635), it matches the Rapoo M650 on price while offering Logitech's proven reliability backed by 3,825 reviews.
+The 'set and forget' mouse — buy it, use it daily, and forget about batteries for years.

 Pros